A one minute tutorial to watch and learn quickly

 After using a flocculant, do a partial water change to remove the chemicals from the water.

 Cloudy water in your hot tub is not bad for you, but it can signify that the water isn't clean.
-Cloudiness can be caused by a buildup of dirt, oils, and other debris in the water.
+Cloudiness is most commonly caused by a buildup of dirt, oils, and other debris in the water.
 If you notice your hot tub water is starting to get cloudy, it's good to give it a good cleaning.